alexbadoi/whatsapp_service/README.md

 ## Chat Scenarios / Functionality

 There is an organization with multiple users using the React web-app.
+You can assume all users are admins.

 1. **Register WhatsApp web** - The user must log in and receive a QR code to register WhatsApp web.
 Users authenticated in main-backend.
 There are multiple users each with unique whatsapp.
 2. **De-Register WhatsApp web** - The user must be able to de-register WhatsApp web.